SDU-SW-Engineering/Advanced_Software_Architecture/README.md

 ![Trigger Task on Save Extension](images/triggerTaskOnSave.png)

-This extension will trigger the task defined in `.vscode/tasks.json` every time you save a `.tex` file.
-The task will execute the `docker compose -f report/docker-compose-latex.yml up` command.
+This extension will trigger a task defined in `.vscode/tasks.json` every time you save a `.tex` file.
+The task will execute the `docker compose -f report/docker-compose-latex.yml run latex <parameter>` command, depending on the .tex file you are working on.

 ### Option 3: Overleaf
 You are free to import the latex source files into Overleaf.